jingmaoho/Jing-Mao-Ho/index.md

-## Bio
+# Bio

-I am a PhD candidate in the Sociology Department at Cornell University. [editor on GitHub](https://github.com/jingmaoho/jingmaoho.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am a PhD candidate in the Sociology Department at Cornell University.
+I hold an MS in Computer Science and an MA in Sociology from National Taiwan University.

 My research interests include political sociology, science, technology, & knowledge, comparative sociology, historical sociology, computational social science, and sociological theory.
 I use qualitative, quantitative, and computational methods to analyze archival, organizational, survey, or textual data.

 My dissertation explores the relationship between statistics, societies, and politics.
 In addition, I have been involved in research projects on a variety of topics, such as trust, democractic politics, world society, social networks, and elites.

-I hold an MS in Computer Science and an MA in Sociology from National Taiwan University.

 ### Markdown